KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

     19. Spear- phishing : sending emails to targeted individual that could contain an attachment with malicious software
     20. Deploying a botnet : to deliver DDoS attack
     21. Subverting the supply chain : to attack equipment or software being delivered to the organization.

+11. **Cyber Threat Surface**

+    The attack surface of a software environment is the sum of the different points where an unauthorized user can try to enter data to or extract data from an environment.
+Keeping the attack surface as small as possible is a basic security measure.

+12. **Cyber Kill Chain**

+    1. Reconnaissance : finding all information about the target
+    2. Weaponization : Write malware to leverage the vulnerability
+    3. Delivery : deliver malware via web, email, USB etc.
+    4. Exploitation : exploiting vulnerability to execute code
+    5. Installation : installing the malware on the asset
+    6. Command and control (C2) : command channel for remote manipulation
+    7. Actions on objectives : with access, accomplish your goal

+13. **Securing during development**

+    Moving to the left in cybersecurity means that you should apply cybersecurity from beginning of product development.